What is it?

 What are the symptoms?

-The hallmark sign of patellar tendinopathy is sharp, localised pain in the patellar tendon, just below the base of the patella.
+The hallmark sign of patellar tendinopathy is sharp, localised pain in the patellar tendon.
+(This is just below the base of the kneecap).
 The pain is usually aggravated by activities that increase load through the quadriceps muscles such as squatting and jumping.
 Pain associated with patellar tendinopathy usually occurs gradually.
 It can often occur when a person has been very active for a long period of time, or if they have recently increased their training schedule.
 The pain will commonly start as a small niggle, gradually becoming more noticeable.
 There may also be a feeling of stiffness with movements of the knee or first thing in the morning.

 How does it happen?